 Involve them in the process.

-After all, there’s good reason to believe that Mind Mapping can help stave off problems like dementia and Alzheimer’s.
+And no doubt.
+There’s good reason to believe that Mind Mapping can help stave off problems like dementia and Alzheimer’s after all.

 Other Tony Buzan Books You’ll Find Useful